Coumba Samba Interrogates Russia’s Primary Export

 Samba derived her palette for the show from photographs taken at the first Russia-Africa Summit in 2019 – the milky beige, for example, a subtle abstraction of the mellow gold backdrop in front of which assembled delegates posed.
 You can interpret the warping of the colour between the reference and the creation as the artist’s way of communicating the disjuncture between what we expect resources, allegiances and international reach to yield, and the more sober reality.
 Meanwhile, the carpet reads as an attempt at conveying the insulation from more sober realities granted by outsourced labour.

 These matters of state addressed in the work cast monumental shadows over how we identify ourselves and others, not to mention what we stand to offer one another.
 A few singular truths emerge out of this complex snarl – a collision of imperial logic and opportunity proffered, of uneasy ethics and access prohibited.
 Statehood, personhood and even, as the exhibition notes detail, ‘objecthood’ are all positions animated in the most precarious ways under capitalism.
-Samba has proven adept at rendering this triangulation at scale, notably in ‘Capital’, her show at Cell Project Studios, London, earlier this year.
+Samba has proven adept at rendering this triangulation at scale, notably in ‘Capital’, her show at Cell Project Space, London, earlier this year.

 Coumba Samba